marcinofulus/iCSEbook1/school/source/abitur/2014/en/ebene.rst

 The equation for the plane is independent of the :math:`x_1`-component.
 Therefore, the plane :math:`E` is aligned parallel to the :math:`x_1`-axis.

-We can use Sage to depict the plane in a 3D-space by resolving the plane's equation for :math:`x_3`.
+We can use Sage to depict the plane in three dimensions by solving the plane's equation for :math:`x_3`.

 .. sagecellserver::